mihaibivol/torch-gan/README.md

 th train_lfw.lua -g 0 -b 20
 ```

+You can try bigger batches if you haz the RAM for it.

 where `-g 0` specifies the GPU you want to use.
 The code will only run on GPU, but you can easily modify to run on CPU by removing the cudnn dependencies.

-The code will plot ~100~  20 generated images after each epoch because we don't have enough memory to plot 100.
+The code will plot ~~100~~  20 generated images after each epoch because we don't have enough memory to plot 100.
 After a 5-10 epochs you should see something that has the shapes of a C&H comic.

 The code was written by [Anders Boesen Lindbo Larsen](https://github.com/andersbll) and [Søren Kaae Sønderby](https://github.com/skaae).
 Our code is based on code released with the [LAPGAN paper](https://github.com/facebook/eyescream).